 - Results of a PPD test for tuberculosis administered no more than three months prior to the volunteer's start date.

-- Commitment of 100 hours of volunteer service within a 12-month period of time.
+- 100 hours of volunteer service within a six to twelve-month period of time.

 - Attendance at hospital orientation.